 How To Take Better Farm Photos

-The photos you post on your website, facebook, instagram - and even the ones you text to friends and family - can have a huge impact on how people view your farm and brand.
-A ‘trusted’ brand is proven to increase customer loyalty which directly impacts how often customers purchase.
-Photos can increase or decrease brand trust.
-A few simple practices can greatly improve the quality of the photos you take, which will enhance your farm’s brand image, encourage customer interactions, and ideally lead to more frequent orders.
+The photos you post on your website, Facebook, and Instagram can have a huge impact on how people view your Farm.
+A trusted brand is proven to increase customer loyalty, which directly impacts how often customers purchase.
+With a few simple practices, you can improve the quality of your photos.
+In no time you’ll know how to enhance your Farm’s brand image, encourage customer interactions, and generate more frequent orders.

-Here are 7 quick photo tips to ensure higher quality photos - and better brand cache!
+Here are 7 quick photo tips to ensure higher quality photos:

-- this simple fix can actually make a huge difference.
-No one likes looking at blurry photos, or pictures with your thumb in them!
+This simple fix can actually make a huge difference.
+No one likes looking at blurry photos.
+For that matter, make sure your thumb isn’t the lens!

-- zoom just compromises the quality of a photo; instead take the photo at a normal distance and crop it later on your computer or phone.
-(Note: if you have a camera with an adjustable lens zoom all you want)!
+Zoom compromises the quality of a photo.
+Instead, take the photo at a normal distance and crop it later on your computer or phone.
+(Note: If you happen to have a camera with an adjustable lens—zoom all you want!)

 3. Pay attention to lighting

 Take advantage of unique, natural lighting like early mornings, sunsets or storm clouds.
-As a general rule of thumb is to make sure the primary source of light is behind you (e.g. the sun or light is ‘shining’ on the back of your head - toward the object in your photo).
+As a general rule of thumb, make sure the primary source of light is behind you (i.e. the sun or light is shining on the back of your head, toward the object in your photo).
 And avoid using flash if possible!

-- try getting low or higher (‘ground up’ or ‘bird’s eye view’), turn your camera on its side, or move around your subject as you shoot.
+Try getting low or higher (from the ground up, or using a “bird’s eye view” perspective), turn your camera on its side, or move around your subject as you shoot.
 Try getting closer, backing away—get creative with your approaches!
 Unique angles make photos more interesting and memorable.

 5. Focus on one subject

-- even if there are multiple subjects in your frame, trying focusing on just one.
+Even if there are multiple subjects in your frame, trying focusing on just one.
 This creates a focal point within the image you are capturing.

-- negative space is often uniform and not busy (white space, green grass, cityscape, dirt field) so this makes the photo much easier on the eyes.
+Additionally, negative space is often uniform and not busy (e.g. white space, green grass, cityscape, dirt field) so this makes the photo much easier on the eyes.

 7. Keep it simple

-- Avoid using decorative borders or over editing your photos - people want to see what the image actually looks like, not an over stylized version.
+So avoid using decorative borders or overdoing your photo edits.
+People want to see what the image actually looks like, not an over-styled version.